isaac-mason/navcat/README.md

 ## Acknowledgements

 - This library is heavily inspired by the recastnavigation library: https://github.com/recastnavigation/recastnavigation
-  - Although navcat is not a direct port of recastnavigation, the core navigation mesh generation approach is based on the recastnavigation library's voxelization-based approach to navigation mesh generation.
+  - Although navcat is not a direct port of recastnavigation, the core navigation mesh generation approach is based on the recastnavigation library's voxelization-based approach.
 - Shoutout to @verekia for the cute name idea :)